6 Week MA Courses

 Christendom's Sunday Mass is offered in Christ the King Chapel at 10:00 AM.

-The Christendom Chaplains (Fr.
-Marcus Pollard and Fr.
-Tom Shepanzyk) are available to graduate students for any spiritual needs; students can contact them at the rectory (540-622-6128) or by email firstname.lastname@example.org and email@example.com.
+The Christendom Chaplain (Fr.
+Marcus Pollard) is available to graduate students for any spiritual needs; students can contact him at the rectory (540-622-6128) or by email email@example.com.

 Other Campus Facilities

 St. John the Evangelist Library

 The St. John the Evangelist Library is the center of the academic life of the Christendom College campus, and has a collection of more than 90,000 volumes specifically designed to serve and support the intellectual and spiritual formation of the students, faculty, administration, and staff.
 With this in mind, the library aims to provide an uplifting atmosphere and excellent instructional, reference, and collection services.